hypo69/hypo/docs/gemini/en/consultant/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateCategoryGetRequest.md

 class AliexpressAffiliateCategoryGetRequest(RestApi):
     """
-    Class for sending requests to the AliExpress affiliate category API.
+    Class for requesting affiliate categories from the AliExpress API.

-    :param domain: The domain name for the API endpoint.
-Defaults to "api-sg.aliexpress.com".
+    :param domain: The domain of the API endpoint (default: 'api-sg.aliexpress.com').
-    :param port: The port number for the API endpoint.
-Defaults to 80.
+    :param port: The port of the API endpoint (default: 80).
     """
     def __init__(self, domain="api-sg.aliexpress.com", port=80):
         """
         Initializes the AliexpressAffiliateCategoryGetRequest object.

-        :param domain: API endpoint domain.
+        :param domain: The domain of the API endpoint.
-        :param port: API endpoint port.
+        :param port: The port of the API endpoint.
         """
-        # Initialize the parent RestApi class.
+        # Initialize the parent class.
         RestApi.__init__(self, domain, port)
-        # Initialize the application signature.
+        self.app_signature = None  # Store the application signature.
-        self.app_signature = None

-    def getapiname(self) -> str:
+    def get_api_name(self) -> str:
         """
-        Returns the API name.
+        Returns the name of the API endpoint.

-        :return: The name of the API endpoint.
+        :return: The API endpoint name.
         """
         return 'aliexpress.affiliate.category.get'